 We’ve ridden the backside out of our shorts testing these

-We’ve assembled over a dozen of the best saddles and ridden the backside out of our shorts to test their performance.
+We’ve assembled all of the best mountain bike saddles and ridden the backside out of our shorts to test their performance.
 Are you sitting comfortably?

 An uncomfortable saddle is literally a pain in the bum, and has the potential to wreck a big day out or expensive riding trip by causing discomfort, chafing or numbness.
 And, just as importantly, a badly chosen saddle can also inhibit movement when you need to perform a make-or-break manoeuvre or trail challenge.